Américo Lopes

-Américo Ferreira Lopes (born 6 March 1933), known simply as Américo, is a Portuguese former footballer who played as a goalkeeper.
+Américo Ferreira Lopes (6 March 1933 – 22 September 2023), known simply as Américo, was a Portuguese footballer who played as a goalkeeper.

 Club career

 Born in Santa Maria de Lamas, Aveiro District, Américo spent the vast majority of his professional career with FC Porto, competing 13 seasons in the Primeira Liga and appearing in 250 official matches.
-With his only club, he won the 1959 national championship and the 1968 Taça de Portugal.
+With his main club, he won the 1959 national championship and the 1968 Taça de Portugal.

-From 1954 to 1958, Américo was loaned to neighbouring Boavista FC, playing his last three years in the second division.
+From 1954 to 1958, Américo was loaned to neighbouring Boavista FC, playing his last three years in the Segunda Liga.
 He retired in June 1969, aged 36.

 International career

 Américo made his debut for the Portugal national team on 29 April 1964, in a 3–2 friendly away win over Switzerland.
-He was selected by manager Otto Glória for his 1966 FIFA World Cup squad, but remained an unused bench player for the eventual third-placed side.
+He was selected by manager Otto Glória for his 1966 FIFA World Cup squad, but remained an unused bench player for the third-placed side.

 Américo earned the last of his 15 caps on 11 December 1968, in a 4–2 loss in Greece for the 1970 World Cup qualifiers.

+Death

+Américo died on 22 September 2023, at the age of 90.